 This definitions covers Key Definitions within Specific Heat Capacity for GCSE Physics.
 Revise Specific Heat Capacity in Energy for GCSE Physics with 15 exam-style questions and 13 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 9 of 15 in this topic.
 Make sure you can use the exact wording confidently, because definition marks are often lost through vague language.

 Topic position